naoufal/react-native-touch-id/README.md

 ## Usage
 ### Linking the Library
-In order to use Touch ID, you must first link the library to your project.
+In order to use Biometric Authentication, you must first link the library to your project.
 There's excellent documentation on how to do this in the [React Native Docs](http://facebook.github.io/react-native/docs/linking-libraries-ios.html#content).

-### Requesting Touch ID Authentication
+### Requesting Face ID/Touch ID Authentication
 Once you've linked the library, you'll want to make it available to your app by requiring it:

 ```js
 var TouchID = require('react-native-touch-id');
 ```

-Requesting Touch ID authentication is as simple as calling:
+Requesting Face ID/Touch ID Authentication is as simple as calling:
 ```js
 TouchID.authenticate('to demo this react-native component')
   .then(success => {